cdli-gh/morphology-pre-annotation-tool/README.md

     $ mpat -i ./resources

-To make sure that underscore is added for missing annotations in the dictionary, use the --add_underscores/-a switch:
+To just run the formattor to format the conll files for next Conll-U convertor, use the --format_conll/-f switch:

-    $ mpat -i ./resources -a
+    $ mpat -f -i ./resources

-To feed the dictionary with an annotated file, use the --no_output/-n switch to produce no annotated outputs:
+To just feed the dictionary with an annotated file, use the --no_output/-n switch to produce no annotated outputs:

     $ mpat -n -i ./resources

+To just check the format of conll tool, use the --check/-c switch:

+    $ mpat -c -i ./resources

 To delete the stored dictionary, use the --delete_dict/-d switch:

     $ mpat -d

-To check the format of conll tool, use the --check/-c switch:

-    $ mpat -c -i ./resources

 To see the console messages of the tool, use --verbose/-v switch: